 The development of the reserve for available-for-sale marketable securities and the hedging reserve as well as the translation adjustment are presented in the consolidated statements of comprehensive income and consolidated statements of changes in stockholders' equity.
 The foreign currency translation adjustment mainly relates to the consolidation of velcom in Belarus and Vip mobile in the Republic of Serbia.
 The translation adjustment as of 31 December 2015 and 2014 relating to the consolidation of Vip mobile amounts to TEUR 149,233 and TEUR 147,821, respectively.
 The change of the translation adjustment in 2015 mainly results from devaluation of the Belarusian Rouble, because on 1 January 2015 hyperinflation accounting was ceased.
-Due to the application of hyperinflation accounting in accordance with IAS 29 to the subsidiary in Belarus until 31 December 2014 the relating translation adjustment of TEUR 302,062 remained unchanged from 2011 until 31 December 2014.
-At 31 December 2015, the translation adjustment amounts to TEUR 439,834.
+Due to the application of Yup 702,062 remained unchanged from 2011 until 31 December 2015, the translation adjustment amounts to TEUR 302,062 remained unchanged from 2011 until 31 December 2015, the translation adjustment amounts to TEUR 439,834.